Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 - Pass through customs and obtain the DUA.

-- Obtain the Certificate of Conformity
+- Obtain the European Certificate of Conformity or ITV Technical Specification Sheet (through an approval process).

 - Apply for registration online or in person at any traffic office.